MSPayneII/react-navbar-useRef-/README.md

 This was a hands-on React project provided by John Smilga as part of his [Udemy React Tutorial and Projects Course](https://www.udemy.com/course/react-tutorial-and-projects-course/).
 This project was designed to help students become familiar with useRef().

+## What is it?

+A basic responsive navigation bar logo, navigation links, and social media icons.

+- useRef() is used to resize a mobile menu's container size dynamically based on the number of menu items used.

+- getBoundlientRect().height is used to obtain the height of the ul element which holds the menu items, ensuring the ul element adjusts accordingly.

 ## Functionality:

-A responsive navigation bar with logo, navigation links and social media icons on disappear from large screens.
 On small screens, navigation links and social media icons are replaced with a hamburger menu.

-Clicking the hamburger menu displays the navigation links.
+- Clicking the hamburger menu displays the navigation links in a column.

-- useRef() is used to resize a mobile menu's container size dynamically based on the number of menu items used.

-- getBoundlientRect().height is used to obtain the height of the ul element which holds the menu items, ensuring the ul element adjusts accordingly.

 ## Technologies: